academe/omnipay-datatrans/README.md

   Can be set to GET if necessary.
 Will default to the Datatrans account setting..
 * `returnUrl`/`cancelUrl`/`errorUrl` - All must be set either in the back-end Datatrans account or when the payment request is made.
+* `paymentMethod` - The three-letter payment method, e.g. VIS, ECA.
+  If left unset, multiple payment methods will be offered to the visitor to choose.
+  The documentation implies a comma-separated list of payment methods can be provided, but this results in an error indicating the payment method is not valid.

 ## Hidden Mode